fina-biko/LOW_LEVEL_RAG_chatbot/docs/design.md

     exractors: PDF extractor, word extractor

+    Based on the filetype, the right extractor should be called:(factory implementation)

     logging module: logs al activites of the file. settings of the log file in config

     exception handling: input not a path to file,